shakey0/PasswordChecker/README.md

 ## CI/CD Pipeline

 I have included a CI/CD pipeline in this project so that when the code is pushed to Github the tests will run and the code will be deployed to https://exoframe.xf.mkrs.link .
-This should then be accessible at https://andrewshakespeare-simple.xf.mkrs.link .
+However, my Exoframe token from Makers is no longer valid, and so the pipeline will fail in the CD part.

 ## Installation & Setup